 In that case, what’s the best way to check storage systems’ efficiency?
 Well, there are several tools available that help us test SSD and HDD speed and performance.
 So, today we will be looking at some of the free tools to accomplish our purpose.
-Using these tools, you will get a better idea of your SSD or HHD health and speed metrics.
+Using these tools, you will better understand your SSD or HHD health and speed metrics.

-List of Top 8 Free Tools To Run SSD Speed Test and Check Hard Drive Performance:-
+List of Top Free Tools To Run SSD Speed Test and Check Hard Drive Performance

-You can use these below tools to run SSD speed tests in Windows 10 or you can say run disk benchmarking to get your SSD results.
-Just pick any of the below tools according to your operating system need which will suit you better.
+You can use these tools below to run SSD speed tests in Windows 10 or run disk benchmarking to get your SSD results.
+Just pick any of the below tools according to your operating system need, which will suit you better.

 1. Crystal Disk Mark

 Crystal Disk Mark is one of the most reliable benchmark programs.
 It is very user-friendly, i.e., pretty much easy to navigate, and also produces good results.
 More importantly, it allows you to measure sequential read/write speeds rapidly and supports multi-languages, themes, etc.